Heart Health Basics: What You Should Be Doing Every Day

 • Limit screen time: Avoid using electronic devices at least an hour before bedtime, as the blue light emitted from screens can interfere with your sleep cycle.

-Smoking is one of the worst habits for heart health.
-It damages the blood vessels, raises blood pressure, and significantly increases the risk of heart disease.
+• Smoking Smoking damages blood vessels, raises blood pressure, and significantly increases the risk of heart disease.
 If you smoke, quitting is the single best thing you can do for your heart.

-Alcohol in moderation: While moderate alcohol consumption (one drink per day for women and two for men) has been linked to some heart health benefits, excessive drinking can lead to high blood pressure, heart failure, and other cardiovascular issues.
-It’s best to stick to the recommended limits or avoid alcohol altogether if possible.
+• Alcohol in moderation: Moderate alcohol consumption (one drink per day for women and two for men) may offer some heart health benefits, but excessive drinking can lead to high blood pressure and heart failure.
+Stick to the recommended limits or avoid alcohol altogether.

 Monitor Your Heart Health